Resources & Opportunities

 Parker Faculty Curator

 The Wright Museum selects one faculty each year to become the Parker Faculty Curator.
-The curator for 2021 is Michael Dango.
+The curator for 2022 is Lisl Walsh.

 Access to the Collections